 There are Speedmasters, and then there are Speedmasters.
 This is one of the latter!

 If you're eyeballing this piece you probably already know that the Omega Speedmaster Professional chronograph is one of the finest and most important timepieces of all time.
 You already know that it was the first timepiece to be qualified for manned space flight missions by NASA.
-You already know that the Calibre .321 column wheel chronograph unit is one of the finest manual winding movements of all time.
-And you already know that it was the first watch worn on the moon - earning it qualification beyond reproach for every terrestrial use you could think of.
+You already know that it was the first watch worn on the moon - earning it qualification beyond reproach for every terrestrial use you could think of.
 And you know that since the Eagle landed the Speedmaster Professional has remained virtually unchanged in appearance to this day, making it a timekeeping icon in every sense of the word, and one of the most sought-after timepieces by collectors world wide.